Read Analytic Philosophers with voice, context, and method in the same frame.

 So, tell me, Sarah, what are your thoughts on knowledge?
 How can we be certain of anything?

-1. The figure's central pressure: Analytic Philosophers's method, temperament, and pressure on later philosophy matter more than a biographical label.
+1. The figure's central pressure: Analytic Philosophers' method, temperament, and pressure on later philosophy matter more than a biographical label.

-2. The method or style of argument: Analytic Philosophers's method, temperament, and pressure on later philosophy matter more than a biographical label.
+2. The method or style of argument: Analytic Philosophers' method, temperament, and pressure on later philosophy matter more than a biographical label.

-3. The strongest internal tension: Analytic Philosophers's method, temperament, and pressure on later philosophy matter more than a biographical label.
+3. The strongest internal tension: Analytic Philosophers' method, temperament, and pressure on later philosophy matter more than a biographical label.

-4. The modern question the figure still sharpens: Analytic Philosophers's method, temperament, and pressure on later philosophy matter more than a biographical label.
+4. The modern question the figure still sharpens: Analytic Philosophers' method, temperament, and pressure on later philosophy matter more than a biographical label.

 5. Historical setting: Give Analytic Philosophers a context precise enough to explain why the question mattered then.

-The anchors here are what Analytic Philosophers is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep what Analytic Philosophers is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 1. What does analytic philosophy emphasize in its approach to philosophical issues?